Mig Ayesa: Theatre

-Television
+Television and film

 Ayesa is also known for working in the role of the money-grubbing landlord Joe, in the kids television show The Ferals on the ABC.
 He also had a small part in the film Queen of the Damned as a vampire who was out to kill Lestat for spreading vampire secrets.
-He also played Danny Zuko in Grease.

 Ayesa was also a competitor of the CBS television series Rock Star: INXS to be the new lead singer of INXS and was one of the final three contestants along with runner-up Marty Casey and winner J. D. Fortune.
 While Ayesa got off to a shaky start with his version of Nirvana's "Smells Like Teen Spirit", he quickly recovered and became a front runner with versions of "Live and Let Die" and "Baby, I Love Your Way", receiving third place in the worldwide competition.

 In November 2014, Ayesa announced the launch of his new TV travel reality show Fil It Up.
 Co-hosted with Sophie Sumner, it aired in January 2015.
 In conjunction with this, Ayesa released the new video for United As One.